trackmania-rl/tmrl/readme/tuto_library.md

 We will not do this in the tutorial, but you can find a no-op example [here](https://github.com/trackmania-rl/tmrl/blob/c1f740740a7d57382a451607fdc66d92ba62ea0c/tmrl/custom/custom_preprocessors.py#L41) (for syntax).
 This argument is also only to be passed to the superclass.

-`memory_size` is the maximum number of transitions that can be contained in your `MemoryDataloading` object.
+`memory_size` is the maximum number of transitions that can be contained in your `TorchMemory` object.
 When this size is exceeded, you will want to trim your memory in the `append_buffer()` method.
 The implementation of this trimming is left to your discretion.
 Pass this to the superclass.